Does Intention Matter More Than Action? A Comparative Look at Judaism, Christianity, and Islam

 FAQs

-What does the Bible say about intention vs. action?
+What does Islam say about the role of intention in actions?

 0 Community answers